 Dr. Lougheed has authored over 50 peer-reviewed publications and 2 book chapters.
 Her research interests include asthma symptom perception, mechanisms of cough in asthma, work-related asthma, asthma health services and outcomes research, and guidelines implementation.
 She has received funding from CIHR, AllerGen NCE, the Ontario Thoracic Society and two Academic Health Sciences Centre AFP Innovation Fund grants.
 She has had a major role in many aspects of the provincial asthma strategy, including leading the development, evaluation, and implementation of a standardized care map for management of adults with acute asthma in emergency departments.

 She has held numerous administrative positions, including Chair of the Canadian Thoracic Society (CTS) Asthma Clinical Assembly responsible for developing national asthma clinical practice guidelines.
 She is currently on the CTS Executive.
-In April 2017, Dr. Lougheed expanded her role within the Department of medicine as she was appointed Chair for the Division of Respirology at Queen's University.
+In April 2017, Dr. Lougheed expanded her role within the Department of Medicine as she was appointed Chair for the Division of Respirology at Queen's University.
+She chaired the Division of Respirology until December 2021, when she was appointed as Vice-Dean (Clinical), School of Medicine and Medical Director of Southeastern Ontario Academic Medical Organization (SEAMO) for a five-year term.